heilingbrunner/vscode-hp42s-free42/README.md

 ### Document Formatter

 The formatter prepares the code for encoding.
 It will replace all abbreviations, which are used for ascii text editing.
-When using Visua Studio Code, the code is displayed in UTF8, though all original characters of the HP42S/free42 can be displayed correct.
+When using __Visual Studio Code__, the code is displayed in UTF8, though all original characters of the HP42S/free42 can be displayed correct.

 Right-click in the editor to get the context menu, then select menu `Format Document` or press keyboard-shortcut __Win__: `SHIFT+ALT+F`/ __Linux__: `SHIFT+ALT+F`/ __Mac-OSX__: `⇧⌥F`.